Sodium hydrosulfide

-Sodium hydrosulfide is the chemical compound with the formula NaHS.
+Sodium hydrosulfide is the chemical compound with the formula NaSH.
 This compound is the product of the half-neutralization of hydrogen sulfide (H2S) with sodium hydroxide (NaOH).
 NaSH and sodium sulfide are used industrially, often for similar purposes.
 Solid NaSH is colorless.
 The solid has an odor of H2S owing to hydrolysis by atmospheric moisture.
 In contrast with sodium sulfide (Na2S), which is insoluble in organic solvents, NaSH, being a 1:1 electrolyte, is more soluble.

 Structure and properties

-Crystalline NaHS undergoes two phase transitions.
+Crystalline NaSH undergoes two phase transitions.
 At temperatures above 360 K, NaSH adopts the NaCl structure, which implies that the HS− behaves as a spherical anion owing to its rapid rotation, leading to equal occupancy of eight equivalent positions.
 Below 360 K, a rhombohedral structure forms, and the HS− sweeps out a discoidal shape.
 Below 114 K, the structure becomes monoclinic.
 The analogous rubidium and potassium compounds behave similarly.

-NaSH has a relatively low melting point of 350 °C. In addition to the aforementioned anhydrous forms, it can be obtained as two different hydrates, NaSH*2H2O and NaSH*3H2O.
-These three species are all colorless and behave similarly, but not identically.
-It can be used to precipitate other metal hydrosulfides, by treatment of aqueous solutions of their salts with sodium hydrosulfide.
-It is analogous to sodium hydroxide, and is a strong base.
+NaSH has a relatively low melting point of 350 °C. In addition to the aforementioned anhydrous forms, it can be obtained as two hydrates, NaSH*2H2O and NaSH*3H2O.
+These three species are all colorless and behave similarly but not identically.

 Preparation

-One laboratory synthesis entails treatment of sodium ethoxide (NaOEt) with hydrogen sulfide:
+A laboratory synthesis entails treatment of sodium ethoxide (NaOEt) with hydrogen sulfide:

 An alternative method involves reaction of sodium with hydrogen sulfide.